thatmengmengli/thatmengmengli.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 1 # leave blank to include all the news in the `_news` folder

-news: false  # includes a list of news items
+# news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page